HenryCNH/Deep-Learning-Project--Text-Summarizer/README.md

 8. Compiling and training the model.
 9. Uploading the model to HuggingFace
 10. Calling and applying the model in actual case.

+## Usage:
+Please see the demonstration at the bottom of my codes